Ansett New Zealand

 Ansett New Zealand was an airline serving the New Zealand domestic market between 1987 and 2001.
-It was a subsidiary of Ansett Transport Industries.
-In order to comply with regulatory requirements relating to the acquisition of Ansett Transit Industries by Air New Zealand, Ansett New Zealand was sold to News Corporation and later to Tasman Pacific Airlines of New Zealand in 2000, operating as a Qantas franchise under the Qantas New Zealand brand.
+It was a subsidiary of Ansett Australia.
+In order to comply with regulatory requirements relating to the acquisition of Ansett Transit Industries by Air New Zealand, Ansett New Zealand was sold to News Corporation and later rebranded as Tasman Pacific Airlines (legally Tasman Pacific Airlines of New Zealand Limited) in 2000, operating as a Qantas franchise under the Qantas New Zealand brand.
 It went into receivership and subsequently liquidation in 2001.